The Matrix Resurrections trailer teases the sequel we always wanted

 Both movies were fairly successful at the box office, but fans and critics alike weren't totally enamoured with the direction of the plot and the level of exposition.
 Some of the action sequences, character development (or lack thereof) and Revolutions' anticlimactic ending, too, were particular sore points for audiences.

-The passage of time has softened some peoples' thoughts surrounding the latter two movies but, for the most part, those criticisms in 2003 are just as valid now 18 years on.
+The passage of time has softened some peoples' thoughts surrounding the latter two movies but, for the most part, those criticisms are just as valid 18 years on.

 And that's why The Matrix Resurrections, and its trailer in particular, have been greeted with such fanfare.
 Diehard Matrix fans have been desperate for a new entry in the series, which would rectify (or retcon) the events of Reloaded and Revolutions – even if it only does so slightly.